Chemical elements in East Asian languages: Recently discovered elements

 In 2015, IUPAC recognised the discovery of four new elements.
 In November 2016, IUPAC published their formal names and symbols: nihonium (_{113}Nh), moscovium (_{115}Mc), tennessine (_{117}Ts), and oganesson (_{118}Og).

 Subsequently, in January 2017, the China National Committee for Terms in Sciences and Technologies published four naming characters for these elements.
 The National Academy for Educational Research under the Ministry of Education of the Republic of China on Taiwan published an almost identical list (the only differences being the use of the traditional Chinese metal radical '釒' in place of the simplified Chinese form '钅' for nihonium and moscovium) in April 2017.

 For traditional Chinese, nihonium and moscovium were then existing characters; while in simplified Chinese, only moscovium already existed in the Unicode Standard.
 The missing characters were added to Unicode version 11.0 as urgently needed characters in June 2018.
+More generally, the characters for the transuranic elements are registered unevenly across Unicode blocks.
+The elements named before the 1990s are in the Basic Multilingual Plane, but many of the 1964-2000s elements were encoded on the Supplementary Ideographic Plane, mainly in CJK Unified Ideographs Extension E.

 The Chinese characters for these symbols are: